 Oakland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oakland is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Oakland who work in office and administrative support (12.87%), sales jobs (12.67%), and management occupations (10.31%).

 Also of interest is that Oakland has more people living here who work in computers and math than 95% of the places in the US.

-Oakland is a somewhat ethnically-diverse town.
 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Oakland include Irish, English, German, European, and Italian.

 The most common language spoken in Oakland is English.
 Other important languages spoken here include Portuguese and Other Indo-European.